Clinejection — Compromising Cline's Production Releases just by Prompting an Issue Triager

 Overview

-A prompt injection vulnerability in Cline’s (now removed) Claude Issue Triage workflow allows any attacker with a GitHub account to compromise production Cline releases on both the Visual Studio Code Marketplace and OpenVSX and publish malware to millions of developers!
+Between Dec 21st, 2025 and Feb 9th, 2026 a prompt injection vulnerability in Cline’s (now removed) Claude Issue Triage workflow allowed any attacker with a GitHub account to compromise production Cline releases on both the Visual Studio Code Marketplace and OpenVSX and publish malware to millions of developers!

 The attack chain leverages GitHub Actions cache poisoning to pivot from the triage workflow to the Publish Nightly Release and Publish NPM Nightly workflows and steal the VSCE_PAT, OVSX_PAT, and NPM_RELEASE_TOKEN secrets.
 These nightly credentials have the same access as production publication credentials due to the credential models of VSCode marketplace, OpenVSX, and NPMJS.